-In addition to basic remuneration, Executive Directors receive performance-linked stock remuneration (BBT), classified as performance-linked remuneration, etc., and non-monetary remuneration, etc. However, the ratio of basic remuneration, performance-linked remuneration, and non-monetary remuneration is not set in advance given the nature of performance-linked stock remuneration (BBT), such as the fact that, as described in "Policy on determining performance-linked remuneration, etc. and non-monetary remuneration, etc." above, a number of points (a maximum of 100,000 points per fiscal year) are granted to Eligible Directors in accordance with the Officer Share Benefit as the basis for the granting of the Company's shares, etc., is calculated by aggregating the points granted to the Eligible

-Regulations for each fiscal year, taking into consideration their positions, the degree of achievement of business performance targets, and other factors, and a number of the Company's shares, etc., that is equivalent to the confirmed number of points at the time of retirement is granted, as well as the fact that this plan was introduced in place of the payment of retirement benefits.
+In addition to basic remuneration, Executive Directors receive performance-linked stock remuneration (BBT), classified as performance-linked remuneration, etc., and non-monetary remuneration, etc. However, the ratio of basic remuneration, performance-linked remuneration, and nonmonetary remuneration is not set in advance given the nature of performance-linked stock remuneration (BBT), such as the fact that, as described in "Policy on determining performancelinked remuneration, etc. and non-monetary remuneration, etc." above, a number of points (a maximum of 100,000 points per fiscal year) are granted to Eligible Directors in accordance with the Officer Share Benefit Regulations for each fiscal year, taking into consideration their positions, the degree of achievement of business performance targets, and other factors, and a number of the Company's shares, etc., that is equivalent to the confirmed number of points at the time of retirement is granted, as well as the fact that this plan was introduced in place of the payment of retirement benefits.
 However, basic remuneration shall be the principal remuneration for Executive Directors.

-Remuneration for External Directors consists solely of basic remuneration, as described in the "Basic policy" in the previous page.
+Remuneration for External Directors consists solely of basic remuneration, as described in the "Basic policy" on the previous page.